ralphcajipe/ralphcajipe/README.md

 # <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width = 50px> Hi!
 I'm Ralph, an aspiring Software/A.I.
 Engineer

 - ⏳ I’m currently working on my tech stack to be a Software or Artificial Intelligence Engineer
-- 🌱 I’m currently learning Data Structures and Algorithms, Machine Learning, Computer Vision, and Natural Language Processing
+- 🌱 I’m currently learning Machine Learning, Computer Vision, and Natural Language Processing
 - 👥 I’m looking to collaborate on Machine Learning projects for social good
 - 💬 Talk to me about Computer Science, Software, and A.I.